This is our heart whelming colossal desire to welcome all of you to a new era of logical gatherings and scientific conferences.

 Track 2: Life Cycle Assessment and Environmental Sustainability

-Green Chemistry offers an apt structure for achieving sustainability through its 12 principles proposed by Anastas and Warner, but it also poses significant barriers of which major one is the lack of evidence of good environmental performance of proposed green chemical processes.
-This is the point where the thesis requires a need for Green Chemistry to incorporate quantitative tools to evaluate the greenness of new chemical processes, a Life Cycle Assessment (LCA) for both environmental and economic issues.
+Green Chemistry offers an apt structure for achieving sustainability through its principles proposed by Anastas and Warner.
+It also possess significant barriers of which major one is the good environmental performance of green chemical processes.
+Hence it requires a need for Green Chemistry to incorporate quantitative tools to evaluate the greenness of new chemical processes, a Life Cycle Assessment (LCA) for both environmental and economic issues.
 The usefulness of LCA will be evaluated in dealing with Advanced Oxidation Processes (AOPs) for wastewater treatment.
 LCA as quantitative instrument in the framework of Green Chemistry and pollution prevention, thus serving as a tool to assess the sustainability of new products, processes and technologies.
 LCA is an environmental management tool which identifies all resources used and wastes generated to all environmental compartments (air, water and soil) over the whole life cycle of a specific good or service.
 The LCA methodology consists basically of four steps: goal and scope definition, inventory analysis, impact assessment and interpretation.

 Track 3: Environmental Chemistry and Pollution Control